Welcome to St Peter’s Catholic School

 - Take pride in ourselves, our appearance and our school.

-All students in Year 7 have 30 lessons each week.
+All students in Year 7 have 50 lessons per fortnight, across a 2 week timetable (25 lessons each week).

 Your son/daughter will complete Key Stage 3 in their first two years at St Peter’s in Years 7 and 8.
 In Year 9, they will start the Key Stage 4 curriculum, for core subjects (RE, English, Mathematics, Science) and a foundation year for all other subjects so enabling options to be chosen to study in Year 10 and 11.